-This check is administered internally.
+This check is administered using a DFE site.
 These results are then reported to the local authority and to parents.

-National Key Stage Two Assessments
+National Key Stage Two Assessments Teacher Assessments.

-Teacher Assessments.

 At the end of year 6 pupils will be given teacher assessment standards in reading, writing, mathematics and science.
 Pupils will be assessed against criteria under the following headings: